-- Try to keep the explanted device intact and undamaged. - Cut the intracochlear electrode lead if this will make it easier to remove the device without damaging it.
-The cut should be in the helix portion of the electrode lead. - If the extracochlear electrode (ball) is difficult to remove, cut the extracochlear lead and leave the ball in place. - If the intracochlear electrode array is removed from the cochlea, return it in the kit, even if it is damaged.
+- If the extracochlear electrode is difficult to remove, cut the extracochlear lead and leave the electrode in place. - If the intracochlear electrode array is removed from the cochlea, return it in the kit, even if it is damaged. - Return the kit containing the explanted device to Cochlear.